lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/04_lab3/index.md

 Now that we’ve set when this will run, we can start to add in the rest of the logic!

 1.	*Click* the purple “**+**” icon underneath your trigger and you’ll be presented with the options you see on the screen to add new logical “**tasks.**”
-1. First **“task”** will be to get the **Order IDs** of Customers with an issue getting their Credit Card – so we’ll *choose* the “Execute DQL Query” action which is going to look through the data for these users.
+1. First **“task”** will be to get the **Company** and **StepNames** with issues – so we’ll *choose* the “Execute DQL Query” action which is going to look through the data for these users.
-1. The DQL query itself will look through the data for the “**CARD_ERROR**” events that get created – it will then return the contextual information that let’s us take some action, for example the **Order ID** and the **type of error**.
+1. The DQL query itself will look through the data for the “**Exception**” events that get created – it will then return the contextual information that let’s us take some action, for example the **Error Type** and the **Error Message**.

 ```
 fetch bizevents, from:now()-24h
 | filter matchesPhrase(event.type, "Exception")
-| fields json.correlationId, json.errorType, json.errorMessage
+| fields json.companyName, json.stepName, json.correlationId, json.errorType, json.errorMessage
 ```

 ### 4.3 Formatting the data to send